LRitzdorf/TheJeffDeanFacts/README.md

 - [infO(N)](https://www.informatika.bg), a Bulgarian website that appears to provide schedules and results for coding competitions ([post](https://www.informatika.bg/jeffdean))
 - A [now-deleted Google+ thread](https://plus.google.com/+KentonVarda/posts/TSDhe5CvaFe), [quoted](https://www.reddit.com/r/ProgrammerHumor/comments/45g4he/comment/d001vav) by a Reddit user

-## Endnotes

-1. It's not clear whether this fact is *really* true, or whether this line is simply part of the joke, so I've omitted the usual `(TRUE)` identifier here.
-Interpret this as you see fit :)